 Mueller team lectured by judge in Manafort case

-Special Counsel Robert Mueller’s prosecutors were lectured by a federal judge Wednesday morning for the language they’ve used in the courtroom, as the trial of former Trump campaign chairman Paul Manafort entered its second day.
+Special Counsel Robert Mueller’s prosecutors were lectured by a federal judge on Wednesday for the language they’ve used in the courtroom, as the trial of former Trump campaign chairman Paul Manafort entered its second day.

 U.S. District Judge T.S.
 Ellis III specifically told prosecutors to stop using the word “oligarch” to describe wealthy Ukrainians, whose dealings with Manafort are at the heart of the fraud charges he faces in northern Virginia federal court.